mkhan45/SIMple-Gravity/README.md

 The GUI uses `imgui-rs`; using it you can create new bodies, adjust existing bodies, or change variables like the timestep.

+Lua support is in progress; right now you can add bodies with an init.lua and the goal is to completely replace the .toml serialization with Lua.

 # compiling/running

 ### precompiled binaries